-The dismissal of Logan City Mayor Luke Smith and eight councillors comes as they face fraud charges arising from a corruption investigation.
+The dismissal of Logan City Mayor Luke Smith and seven councillors comes as they face fraud charges arising from a corruption investigation.

 In a ministerial statement to parliament on Thursday Queensland Local Government Minister Sterling Hinchliffe said he had no other choice but to recommend dismissing council.

 He said with the Mayor and a total of eight councillors charged with integrity offences, council had been left with only four functioning councillors since April 26.